 Skip to content

-Status: beta 0.7.3 broadband contract Source of truth: REST-API-OPENAPI.yaml Adapter subsets: REST-API-ADAPTERS.md Migrated action inventory: REST-API-PARITY-INVENTORY.md Primary implementation: EMULE_WORKSPACE_ROOT\workspaces\workspace\app\emulebb-main\srchybrid\WebServerJson.cpp Route seam: EMULE_WORKSPACE_ROOT\workspaces\workspace\app\emulebb-main\srchybrid\WebServerJsonSeams.h
+Status: 0.7.3 contract — FROZEN (MFC core.* subset of the one capability-gated /api/v1) Source of truth: REST-API-OPENAPI.yaml Adapter subsets: REST-API-ADAPTERS.md Migrated action inventory: REST-API-PARITY-INVENTORY.md Primary implementation: EMULEBB_WORKSPACE_ROOT\workspaces\workspace\app\emulebb-main\srchybrid\WebServerJson.cpp Route seam: EMULEBB_WORKSPACE_ROOT\workspaces\workspace\app\emulebb-main\srchybrid\WebServerJsonSeams.h

 Overview